r09491/dtr/README.md

 # dtr (days to retirement)
-Calculates the  number of working days left from today to a day in the future considered the last working day subtracting all holidays in Bavaria.
-If it is in the past the specified day is considered a birthday and the day of retirement is automatically calculated as per German rules.
+Calculates the  number of working days left from today to a day in the future subtracting all holidays in Bavaria and the free days of a vavacation plan.

+If in the past the specified day is considered a birthday and the day of retirement is automatically calculated as per German rules.

 ## Installation